ksw2000/exec-in-cmd/README(Linux).md

 If this file needs to be compiled, it will be processed by `openLinux`, a program that can detect the kind of file and choose the proper commands to work.

-If this file does not need to be compiled, but it needs to be run in terminal, then `exec.coffee` will send proper commands to `openLinux` because if you run these files through `exec.coffee` directly, they will exit (instead of pause) immediately.
+If this file does not need to be compiled, but it needs to be run in a terminal, then `exec.coffee` will send proper commands to `openLinux` because if you run these files through `exec.coffee` directly, they will exit (instead of pause) immediately.

 If you want to add or change the commands, please modify `lib/openLinux.c` or `lib/exec.coffee` in the package.